chiku/simple_validation/README.md

 -------------

 1. Clone the repository.
-2. run `bundle` from the root directory.
+2. Run `bundle` from the root directory.
-3. run `bundle rake` from the root directory.
+3. Run `bundle rake` from the root directory.

 License
 -------